23 Jun 6 Pro Tips for Delivering Fresh and Tasty Takeout Food

 As you look to reopen your restaurant or business after Shelter-in-Place has ended, Cheetah has assembled some advice and helpful links from our industry experts and top customers.
-Follow this series for real advice, tips and resources.
+Download the Complete Restaurant Reopening Guide here.

 Now that dining out is gradually recovering from its COVID-19 hiatus, restaurants can’t wait to open their doors.
 But just because eating out is once again permitted doesn’t mean that takeout and delivery are going anywhere.

 If the thought of plating dishes in plastic boxes rather than white porcelain plates gives you the chills, this article is for you.
 Here are 6 pro tips on how to give your customers a delicious experience and make them go Wow as soon as they open their takeout containers.

 If there’s one thing that can ruin a takeout experience for a customer is receiving a soggy mess of a meal.
 To avoid mushy food, greasy boxes and spillage, package saucy foods like pasta, risotto and dressed salads in poly-lined and leak-proof containers.
 Prevent dry foods from sliding around by choosing the right size box for each dish and using wraps as a liner for rolls and sandwiches.

 2. Forget the Garnish

 Save your food costs and skip the fancy garnish.
 More times than not, the dish will be sitting in a box for nearly 20 min.
 A few microgreens or edible flowers are never going to survive, so don’t bother.
 Plus, the guests’ expectations for “fancy platings” have diminished.
 Instead, focus on freshness, flavor, and execution.

 3. Create a Memorable Delivery Experience

 Packaging should not only be attractive but also functional.
 When customers order takeout, they’re not just paying for the food but also for the convenience of eating on the go or in the comfort of their home – without having to cook or do dishes.